ggerganov/llama.cpp/README.md

 ### OpenSHMEM Build

-OpenSHMEM lets you distribute the computation over a cluster of machines using a Partitioned Global Address Space (PGAS).
+OpenSHMEM lets you distribute a computation over a cluster of machines using a Partitioned Global Address Space (PGAS).
+OpenSHMEM's cluster abstraction is the Parallel-Random-Access-Machine (PRAM).
+OpenSHMEM's status as a PRAM abstraction means applications are written using the Single-Program-Many-Data (SPMD) style.
+OpenSHMEM is a shared memory machine abstraction for a cluster.
+The shared-memory machine abstraction means distributed communications operate like memory copies (memcpy).
+The receiver does not get a "notification" that communication events have occurred.
+Senders and recievers can "put" and "get" to remote memory at will.
 OpenSHMEM is a single-sided communication model that tends to yield improved performance for certain applications.
-LLM prediction is an inherently serial process.
-This means using OpenSHMEM will not yield any end-to-end speed-ups, but it will let you run larger models than would otherwise fit into RAM on a single machine.
+The caveat to that statement is the underlying hardware and software layers.
+OpenSHMEM operates best when the communication protocol is "fire and forget" (similar to UDP).
+OpenSHMEM operates best on systems with remote-direct-memory-access (RDMA) enabled network-interface-cards (NICs).
+OpenSHMEM can work over a commodity ethernet cluster.
+OpenSHMEM can work on a single machine using a shared memory backend. llama.cpp's OpenSHMEM backend is designed for cluster environments.
+LLM inference is an inherently serial process.
+Using OpenSHMEM will not yield any significant [strong scaling](https://hpc-wiki.info/hpc/Scaling#Strong_or_Weak_Scaling) effects.
+OpenSHMEM it will let you run larger models (over a cluster) than would otherwise fit into the memory (RAM) of a single machine.

 First you will need the OpenSHMEM libraries installed on your system.
 There are 3 options: [OpenMPI's OpenSHMEM](https://www.open-mpi.org), [OSSS-OpenSHMEM](https://github.com/openshmem-org/osss-ucx) and [Sandia-OpenSHMEM](https://github.com/Sandia-OpenSHMEM/SOS).
 OSSS-OpenSHMEM has a dependency on the [UCX](https://github.com/openucx/ucx) communication library.
 Sandia-OpenSHMEM can run over udp, [UCX](https://github.com/openucx/ucx), or [libfabric](https://github.com/ofiwg/libfabric).
 OpenMPI's OpenSHMEM can be installed with a package manager (apt, homebrew, etc).
 UCX, OSSS-OpenSHMEM, and Sandia-OpenSHMEM can all be installed from source.